+We propose to align \emph{multiple rewards during} pretraining.
+We annotate each training image with seven complementary rewards (aesthetics, user preference, text-image alignment, visual reasoning, and scientific correctness) and condition the generator on the resulting reward vector, learning $p(x \mid c, \mathbf{s})$ over images, captions, and \emph{quality}.
+We call this framework \mname{} (\textbf{M}ult\textbf{I}-\textbf{R}eward c\textbf{O}nditioning); Figure~\ref{fig:qualitative_results} shows it covers the entire reward spectrum without filtering or RLHF.

+Three properties follow.
+First, every training image contributes signal at its own reward level, preserving the full data distribution rather than filtering it.
+Second, the reward vector is a controllable input at inference; users dial each reward, and a multi-reward extension of classifier-free guidance~\citep{ho2022classifier} steers toward jointly-high-reward regions.
+Third, dense multi-dimensional quality supervision accelerates convergence beyond the unconditional objective.

+On a 16M-image setup, a 0.36B-parameter \mname{} converges up to $19\times$ faster than its baseline on aesthetic and preference metrics, mitigates reward hacking, and improves compositional alignment.
+On GenEval~\citep{ghosh2024geneval} and PartiPrompts~\citep{yu2022scaling}, \mname{} surpasses FLUX-dev (12B) at $370\times$ less training compute, and tops ImageReward~\citep{xu2023imagereward}, HPSv2~\citep{wu2023hpsv2}, and PickScore~\citep{kirstain2023pickapic} with $3\times$ less inference compute under sample-based scaling.

-Our contributions are the following: \begin{itemize} \item We propose \mname{}: a reward-conditioned pretraining that integrates rewards directly during training alleviating post-hoc processing, \item \mname{} achieves state-of-the-art scores on GenEval and user-preference metrics, outperforming much bigger models trained for much longer, \item \mname{} converges up to 19$\times$ faster than regular training and achieves the same quality with orders of magnitude less inference compute (370$\times$ less than Flux for example). \end{itemize}
+Our contributions are: \begin{itemize}[leftmargin=1.5em,itemsep=1pt,topsep=2pt,parsep=0pt] \item \mname{}, a multi-reward conditioned pretraining framework that integrates alignment directly into training, eliminating filtering and post-hoc RLHF; \item state-of-the-art results on GenEval and user-preference benchmarks (PickScore, ImageReward, HPSv2), with a 0.36B-parameter model surpassing FLUX-dev (12B) at $370\times$ less training compute; \item up to $19\times$ faster convergence than baseline pretraining and $3\times$ less inference compute than FLUX under sample-based scaling. \end{itemize}